 8 comments

-• almatabata a year ago
+• almatabata 2 years ago

 They do not specify the use-case, but if you are charitable, its probably the fallback mode if the self-driving stack cannot handle the situation.
 Waymo has the same thing as well, so not exactly unexpected.

-• Zigurd a year ago
+• Zigurd 2 years ago

 All major AV deployments have human backup.
 Waymo published how their's works in broad terms: If a situation requires intervention, the human backup is presented with a choice among possible actions.